subirvarma/GeneralCognitics/_posts/2022-10-15-ConvNetsPart1.md

 *Figure 35*

-There has been some recent work by [Li, Xu et.al.] (https://arxiv.org/pdf/1712.09913.pdf) which beautifully shows the beneficial effect of adding Residual Connections.
+There has been some recent work by [Li, Xu et.al.](https://arxiv.org/pdf/1712.09913.pdf) which beautifully shows the beneficial effect of adding Residual Connections.
 They achieved this by coming up with a new way to visualize Loss Surfaces for a Neural Network, examples of which are shown in Figures 35 and 36.
 Part (a) of Figure 35 shows the Loss Surface for a 56 layer ResNet without any Residual Connections, while Part (b) shows the Loss Surface for the same network after the addition of Residual Connections.
-As cen be seen, the Loss Surface has become much more smooth and convex in shape, which makes it easier to run the SGD algorithm on it.
+As can be seen, the Loss Surface has become much more smooth and convex in shape, which makes it easier to run the SGD algorithm on it.
 In contrast, the chaotic shape of the Loss Surface without residual connections makes it very easy for the SGD algorithm to get caught in local minimums.
 There is a single large minima in the Loss Surface without Residual Connections, however for the SGD to get to it, it needs to initialized properly.
 This also implies, that without Residual Connections, the effectiveness of SGD is highly dependent on the initialization values.

 ![](https://subirvarma.github.io/GeneralCognitics/images/convnet45.png)